Doxuno

 CONFIDENTIALITY

-During the term of this Agreement and at all times thereafter, the Contractor shall hold in strict confidence all non-public information of the Client ("Confidential Information"), including business plans, client lists, financial data, technical specifications, trade secrets, and proprietary methods.
-The Contractor shall not disclose any Confidential Information to third parties or use it for any purpose other than performing the Services without the prior written consent of the Client.
-Upon termination, the Contractor shall promptly return or certifiably destroy all Confidential Information in its possession.
+During the term and at all times after it, the Contractor shall hold in strict confidence all non-public information of the Client ("Confidential Information"), including business plans, client lists, financial data, technical specifications, trade secrets and proprietary methods.
+The Contractor shall not disclose Confidential Information to any third party, or use it for any purpose other than performing the Services, without the Client's prior written consent.
+Where Confidential Information includes personal information, the Contractor shall handle it in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA) or applicable provincial privacy law.
+On termination, the Contractor shall promptly return or permanently destroy all Confidential Information in its possession.

 8.